The Moduli Space of Harnack Curves in Toric Surfaces: The Compactification of

 \begin{example} Let $\Delta := \Conv((1,0),(0,1),(-1,0),(0,-1))$.
 We have that $\Sec(\Delta)$ is a triangle.
 Figure \ref{fig_hdelc} shows the space $\Hdelc$ together with the subdivisions of the corresponding face in $\Sec(\Delta)$ and the amoebas of the corresponding Harnack meshes.
-The horizontal coordinate represents the only root parameter of $\Hdel$, where going to the left stretches the amoeba vertically while going to the right stretches it horizontally.
-The vertical coordinate corresponds to the area of the oval, where going downwards decreases the area while going upwards increases it. $\Hdel \cong \RR\times \RR_{\geq0}$ corresponds to the interior face together with the bottom open segment which corresponds to $\Hdelr$.
+The horizontal coordinate represents the relative position of the tentacles.
+This is parametrized, for example, by $\rho_1+\rho_3$.
+Going to the left stretches the amoeba vertically while going to the right stretches it horizontally.
+The vertical coordinate corresponds to the area of the oval, where going downwards decreases the area while going upwards increases it.
+The bottom open segment corresponds to $\Hdelr$, and that segment together with the interior face corresponds to $\Hdel \cong \RR\times \RR_{\geq0}$. \end{example}